ProjectPythia/pythia-foundations/foundations/github/review-pr.md

 ## Summary

-- A PR Review is a way of safeguarding the main project branch by having other contributor's look through code before it is merged.
+- A PR Review is a way of safeguarding the main project branch by having other contributors look through code before it is merged.
-- There are several things to keep in mind when reviewing code, try to articulate what you based your review on.
+- There are several things to keep in mind when reviewing code; try to articulate what you based your review on.

 ### What's Next?